sthapa15/sthapa15.github.io/about/index.md

 ---

-Hello!

-I'm Sukriti
+####Hello!
+I'm Sukriti.

 I am a recent graduate from the University of Virginia where I majored in Computer Engineering.